greenelab/onboarding/source/code_review_checklist.rst

 license.

 **Style Guide:**
+Python code follows :pep:`8`.
+R code follows `Google's R Style Guide
-The code follows :pep:`8`.
-We expect that each person runs a linter (if you're not sure -- `ask <https://greenelab.slack.com/messages/codereview/>`_!) as part of their development environment.
+<https://google.github.io/styleguide/Rguide.xml/>`_.
+We expect that each person
+runs a linter (if you're not sure -- `ask
+<https://greenelab.slack.com/messages/codereview/>`_!) as part of their
+development environment.

 **Variable and Function Names:**
 Variable names are descriptive and interpretable to someone looking at this